shuhei/shuhei.github.com/source/_posts/2018-12-29-histogram-for-time-series-metrics-on-node-js.markdown

 - [metrics](https://github.com/mikejihbe/metrics): The library I'm using at work
 - [measured-core](https://github.com/yaorg/node-measured/tree/master/packages/measured-core): Actively maintained and widely used by Node.js developers ([Thanks @_vigneshh for letting me know!](https://twitter.com/_vigneshh/status/1078287577394880512))

-I compared them, excluding `node-hdr-histogram` because I think it’s an overkill to run JVM only for metrics (and won't perform well anyway).
+I compared them, excluding `node-hdr-histogram` because I think it's an overkill to run JVM only for metrics (and won't perform well anyway).
 The benchmark code is on [a gist](https://gist.github.com/shuhei/3a747b26b62242ae795616b04c24024f), and here is the result on Node.js 10.14.2.

 Adding 10K values to a histogram: